What Is a Car Insurance Deductible

 A car insurance deductible is the specific dollar amount you agree to pay out-of-pocket before your insurance company covers the remaining costs of a covered claim.
 This predetermined amount is a fundamental component of your auto insurance policy that directly impacts both your premium costs and potential out-of-pocket expenses.

-When you purchase car insurance with collision insurance or comprehensive coverage, you select a deductible amount at the time of policy setup.
-Common deductible options typically range from $250 to $2,000, with $500 being the industry standard that most drivers choose.
+When you purchase car insurance with collision coverage or comprehensive coverage, you select a deductible amount at the time of policy setup.
+Common deductible options typically range from $250 to $2,000, with $500 being the industry standard that most drivers choose — a figure consistently confirmed by insurers like Progressive and Insurify.

 How Car Insurance Deductibles Work for Different Coverage Types